 Step 1: Locate the Home and Top (Power) buttons.
-The Home button is located directly below your iPad’s display, and is the only button on the front-side of the iPad.
+The Home button is located directly below your iPad’s display and is the only button on the front side of the iPad.
 The Top button, on the other hand, is the oval-shaped button atop the iPad in the right-hand corner.
-If you have a new, 2018 iPad Pro, then you need to find the Volume Up button, since there is no Home button.
+If you have a new 2020 iPad Pro, then you need to find the Volume Up button, since there is no Home button.

 How to take a screenshot on an iPad using AssistiveTouch

-AssistiveTouch lets you perform complex tasks by selecting a few menu items.
-One of the things the feature allows you to do is take a screenshot without having to press a combination of buttons.
+AssistiveTouch offers an on-screen menu that enables you to trigger various actions that usually require button combinations, such as taking a screenshot.
 If you’re reading this and you are unable to press multiple buttons at the same time for whatever reason, then taking a screenshot with AssistiveTouch is the way to go.

 The first thing you have to do is to turn AssistiveTouch on.
 To do so, follow the steps below.

 Step 1: Go to Settings > General > Accessibility > AssistiveTouch.

 Step 2: Make sure AssistiveTouch is toggled on at the top of the menu.

 Now that AssistiveTouch is active, we can start taking screenshots using the AssistiveTouch menu.

 Step 2: Go to Device > More.